-Humor comes at us in many places, and it is most often welcome.
+Humor comes at us in many places and many times throughout our lives, and it is always welcome.

 I was a member of the United States Air Force from 1968 to 1972.
 I served at Phu Cat Airbase, Republic of Vietnam from January of 1970 to January of 1971.

-Because I kept requesting a transfer out of supply into civil engineering, when I first arrived at Phu Cat I was assigned to a civil engineering detail headed by the Red Horse Squadron.
+As I kept requesting a transfer out of supply into civil engineering, when I first arrived at Phu Cat I was assigned to a civil engineering detail headed by the Red Horse Squadron.
 The detail involved building a water pumping station by the river near Phu Cat so the villagers would not have to hand carry water from the river in buckets, as they had been doing.
 A dangerous endeavor, particularly after the sun went down.
 Unfortunately, because of Vietcong intervention that project ended in disaster and was subsequently canceled.
-The Civil Engineering squadron soon redeployed to Bien Hoa and as I had no acquired skills as of yet, I was transferred back to supply and remained at Phu Cat.
+The Civil Engineering squadron soon redeployed to Bien Hoa and as I had no acquired skills as of yet, I was transferred back to supply and remained at Phu Cat, traveling to other areas as duty required.

 Within weeks of the incident, the Phu Cat village chief started pestering the base commander again.
 The village needed running water.
 In time, a solution was developed; a well would be drilled by the main gate at the Phu Cat airbase which was on the northern edge of the village.
 Since the main gate was heavily guarded twenty four hours a day, the risk from Vietcong sabotage would be greatly reduced.